MShawon/YouTube-Viewer/README.md

 **Cons:** Try not to use this script every day.
 Run this once or twice a week with newer proxies.
 Guess this will reduce the view decrease issue.

+# Important Update
+ * search.txt needs to be completed in this format `keyword :::: exact video title`.
+This fixes a bug that occurs when the video title contains ':'.
+So, instead of one ':' colon to separate keyword and title update search.txt with four colons ( '::::' )
+ * This update only uses selenium.
+So, random referer is deprecated and proxies with authentication for **socks** proxies are not possible anymore.
+For premium **socks** proxies please authenticate your IP in your proxy provider service and use the free proxy category in the script.
+ * selenium-wire is not being used anymore because of certificate installation which can give away the bot and some issues mentioned about threads error.
+ * From now on, proxies with authentication will be done by extension.
+Unfortunately, Chrome only supports proxies with authentication for **http** type proxy.

 # View Decrease
  If you see views are getting deleted after a while, make sure you're using good proxies.
 Here https://github.com/MShawon/YouTube-Viewer/issues/46#issuecomment-806399397 a user confirmed about view stability with good proxies